bablukpik/docker/README.md

 sudo usermod -aG docker $USER
 ```

-- You can also run this:
+- Log out and log back in to apply the changes or run the below command:

 ```bash
 newgrp docker